Are there Einsteinian gravities involving covariant derivatives of the Riemann tensor?: Spectrum of the theory

 depending on both $\mu$ and $\nu$.
 The alternate sign in \eqref{scalar modes ads} makes manifest the opposite behavior of $\phi_+$ and $\phi_-$; one of them is a ghost scalar field.
 If we take the limit $\mu, \nu \to 0$, then $m_{\phi_-} ^2 \rightarrow m_s ^2$, while $m_{\phi_+}^2 \rightarrow \infty$ and $\phi_+$ disappears from the spectrum (notice that $\kappa^* \to \infty$ in \eqref{kappas}).
 The effective Newton constant simplifies to

 in full agreement with the results of $\mathcal{L}(Riemann)$ theories \cite{aspects}.

 The detailed study of the propagating modes tell us that, contrary to the $\mathcal{L}(Riemann)$ case, there is no range of (non-vanishing) values of $\mu$ and/or $\nu$ leading to theories with a well-behaved spectrum.
 Ghosts are unavoidable and it is not possible to decouple them.
 There is no way to simultaneously have a positive effective Newton constant for all modes, $\kappa_{\xi_\pm}, \kappa_{\phi_\pm} > 0$ (this is particularly obvious for the latter, since $\kappa_{\phi_+} = - \kappa_{\phi_-}$), while avoiding tachyons in the spectrum, $m^2_{\xi_\pm}, m^2_{\phi_\pm} > 0$.
 The subset of theories with $\nu = 0$ admits a healthy graviton sector but we must further impose $\mu = 0$ if we want to avoid scalar ghosts.
 Therefore, $(\nabla Riemann)^2$ terms are unphysical for all possible couplings, contrary to what happens in $\mathcal{L}(Riemann)$ theories \cite{aspects}.
-Two avenues are worth exploring: what happens if higher (covariant) derivatives of the Riemann tensor are introduced?
-And, in particular, what happens when an infinite series of these are brought into place?